megrymo/someoddpilot/src/about/clients-studio.md

       name: Saucony

   copy:
-    "We’ve dedicated our time to Fashion & Apparel, Tech, Music and Cultural Institutions of various kinds.
+    We’ve dedicated our time to Fashion & Apparel, Tech, Music and Cultural Institutions of various kinds.
 Clients who see in us what we see in them: passionate, dedicated doers.
-People driven by wonder."
+People driven by wonder.

 people:
   - name: Chris Eichenseer